 Ensuring that your service technicians have laptops or tablets capable of exchanging real time information with your company’s CRM system is vital.
 This ensures that valuable customer information is shared and recorded seamlessly.

-It also allows rich media such as video to be used to succinctly demonstrate features and benefits of added value products and services.
+It also allows rich media such as video to be used.
+This can succinctly demonstrate the features and benefits of added-value products and services.

 4. Ensure that your service technicians have back-up and follow through for their sales engagement

 If your objective is to use your service technicians to generate leads, then you must provide them with a fully resourced back office.